dekoza/mtgpl/docs/_sources/KLD.rst.txt

 :mtgtip:`Rashmi, Eternities Crafter<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/c/3ce37555-49a2-4112-95b4-f3376b55b45b.jpg?1576382857|https://scryfall.com/card/kld/184/rashmi-eternities-crafter?utm_source=api>`
    Whenever you cast your first spell each turn, reveal the top card of your library.
-You may cast it without paying its mana cost if it's a spell with lesser converted mana cost.
+You may cast it without paying its mana cost if it's a spell with lesser mana value.
 If you don't cast it, put it into your hand.

 :mtgtip:`Restoration Gearsmith<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/2/228ea9c6-5732-4a2a-ac25-a768ea7d433b.jpg?1576382867|https://scryfall.com/card/kld/185/restoration-gearsmith?utm_source=api>`